AntennaPod/antennapod.github.io/_i18n/en/documentation/playback/chromecast.md

 ### Did you download AntennaPod from **F-Droid**?

-Unforntunately, Google Chromecast support is not available in the F-Droid version because Chromecast is not open-source.
+Unfortunately, Google Chromecast support is not available in the F-Droid version because Chromecast is not open-source.